jrolfe777/personal-finance-starter/docs/workshop.md

  We'll walk through an example workflow using an AI assistant as a collaborative partner, transforming intuition into a structured, accelerated, and professional process.
 We'll see how the AI can fulfill the roles of a product manager, a tech lead, and a pair programmer.

 This workshop offers two setup options:
-1. **Local IDE (Best Experience)** - Using Cursor with Claude Sonnet 4 superior model quality and stability (requires Node.js and Cursor)
+1. **Local IDE (Best Experience)** - Use Cursor with Claude Sonnet 4 for superior model quality and stability (requires Node.js and Cursor)
 2. **Firebase Studio** - Cloud-based option using Gemini for those who want to use a browser-based environment and/or dont have the needed dependencies (Node.js and Cursor)

 We will build a new "Debt Payoff Calculator" feature for our personal finance application.
 Pay close attention to how we use simple, conversational prompts to generate product requirements, create a test driven implementation plan, and write production-ready code.